mohamedismail53/travel-goals/README.md

 - CSS

 ## Getting Started
-> This is the list of needed instructions to set up the project locally on your machine, to get a local copy up and running follow these instructuins.
+> The instructions needed to set up the project locally on your machine, to get a local copy of the project does the following instructions.

 ### Installation